FAQs: Gaststudierende am Fachbereich Wirtschaftswissenschaften

 Once you have been registered for a course, you are automatically registered for the examination.
 If you do not show up for the exam, you will fail the course.

 Should you fail an exam, you will have the option to apply for a re-sit.
-The re-sit usually takes place within the first two weeks of the next semester (first two weeks of April/ October).
+The re-sit usually takes place within the last two weeks of the semester (last two weeks of March/ September).
 Please note that students have to take re-sits on-site at the HWR Berlin’s campus, so you will need to be present in Berlin in order to re-sit the exam.

 There is a heavy focus on independent, self-directed study at German universities.
 The lecturers usually do not set specific textbook reading assignments of a certain number of pages, rather German students are expected to complete independent primary and secondary reading during the course of their studies.
 Independent study is a crucial element of the academic freedom of a German institution and is designed to encourage self-motivation and promote interesting discussion, since not everyone has read the same material.
 While it’s less demanding on a daily basis than e.g. studies at a U.S. institution, independent study may ultimately be more rigorous in its demands (e.g. passing the finals!).